Goose Continues to Honk and Shake Head

 Fowl Cholera

-Caused by Pasteurella multocida, fowl cholera is a contagious bacterial disease that can affect both wild and domesticated bird species including ducks, geese, turkeys , and chickens.
+Caused by Pasteurella multocida, fowl cholera is a contagious bacterial disease that can affect both wild and domesticated bird species including ducks, geese, turkeys Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. , and chickens.
 Fowl cholera typically occurs in late summer, fall, or winter, and can manifest as acute, chronic, or asymptomatic infection.
 Acute infection is often fatal, and unfortunately, signs of illness usually only manifest a few hours before death.
 Signs of acute fowl cholera include fever, inappetence, increased respiratory rate, puffy feathers, and oral mucous discharge.
 Cyanosis is typically seen at the end stages.
 Individuals will also have diarrhea, which starts out whitish and watery and later contains mucous and turns a greenish color.
 Individuals who survive an acute infection may remain chronically infected.
 P. multocida strains with low virulence may cause chronic infection without acute infection.
 Signs of chronic infection may include swelling of the sinuses, foot pads, along the keel, or in the joints of the wing or legs.
 If infection in the ear occurs, the individual may develop torticollis (wry neck).
 Respiratory infection may cause open-mouth breathing and tracheal rales.
 P. multocida can be introduced to a flock by an asymptomatic or chronically infected individual, but it's also possible for wild birds to transmit this infection to sanctuary residents if they are able to come into contact with one another.
-While some mammalian farmed animal species can be carriers of P. multocida, according to Diseases of Poultry, 13th Edition, these organisms do not typically cause disease in farmed bird species, with the exception of P. multocida from pigs.
+While some mammalian farmed animal A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. species can be carriers of P. multocida, according to Diseases of Poultry, 13th Edition, these organisms do not typically cause disease in farmed bird species, with the exception of P. multocida from pigs.
 Infected individuals spread the bacteria in discharge from the eyes, nares, or mouth, which then contaminates the environment as well as food and water sources.
 The bacteria can also be spread in feces of infected birds.
 Contact your veterinarian right away if you suspect a resident has fowl cholera.
 Diagnosis is confirmed with bacterial culture.
 Your veterinarian can recommend treatment, but successful treatment is dependent on how early and aggressively treatment is initiated and whether or not other infections are present.
 There are vaccines available, but these do not offer complete protection.
 Be sure to talk to your veterinarian about whether or not vaccination is recommended and which vaccine is most appropriate.
 The bacteria can be killed by sunlight, heat, drying, and common disinfectants.

 Sources: